Video Conferencing - Past and Present

 Decades pass and video communication, as a concept, begins to take on features of reality.
 The 80s is often remembered for big business, board rooms, and intense executives, all clamoring for information to fuel their aspirations.
 Telecommunication was a necessity.
 Video conferencing was just a logical next step.

 Additionally, personal computers became a defining icon of the 80s, technology, in general, was the soup du jour for a decade.
 The internet begins its ascent around the same time, exponential growth sees problems solved in a fraction of the time, and we’re off and running.
+The next great evolution will be virtual whiteboard video conferencing.

 Advantages of Video Conferencing